alexandre7777/mars-photo-exporer/README.md

 An article that describe this [architecture with Hilt, Retrofit, Room with Jetpack Compose is avialable on Medium](https://medium.com/@alexandre.genet7/android-viewmodel-repository-room-and-retrofit-with-jetpack-compose-2b652d8ff3b9).

+A second article describes [testing Hilt, Retrofit, Room with Jetpack Compose with mockk is avialable on Medium](https://medium.com/@alexandre.genet7/android-viewmodel-repository-room-and-retrofit-with-jetpack-the-testing-part-using-mockk-9a1f4ba15aad)

 A story on Medium explains how to modify the [theme using Material3](https://medium.com/@alexandre.genet7/material3-colors-and-dark-theme-3c7b7adc685f).